 You’ve handled good steak and you’re familiar with how it feels.
 It’s got moisture without being slimy.
 One of the ways you can tell it’s spoiled steak is if it’s slimy or dry.
 The slimy steak, as discussed before, is a sign of bacteria growth that will make the steak unsafe.

-You are more likely to encounter dry steaks with ones that you’ve put in the freezer that were improperly packaged.
+You are more likely to encounter dry steaks with frozen steaks that were improperly packaged rather than fresh steaks.
 Moisture can leak out during the freezing process if your steaks aren’t wrapped tightly and are directly exposed to the cold air of the freezer.

-The photo below is dry aged bison by Mikes friend Dr. Jeremy Reed.
-Jeremy dry aged the bison for over 3 weeks in a controlled temperature and humidity state.
+The photo below is of dry-aged bison by Mike’s friend Dr. Jeremy Reed.
+Jeremy dry-aged the bison for over 3 weeks in a controlled temperature and humidity state.
 The exterior is essentially mold, but when you cut in and remove the rot, you are left with extremely tender meat.
+Unlike keeping your raw steak in the fridge for three weeks or more, there are no harmful bacteria in a properly dry-aged piece of beef.

 How Can I Keep My Steak From Spoiling?

-You can also prolong the life of your steak by properly freezing it.
+You can also prolong the life of your steak by properly freezing it for long-term storage.
 Properly freezing any type of meat, steak included, will prevent problems like freezer burn and extend how long the meat is good for.
-If your steak is vacuum-sealed, that will help prevent freezer burn.
+If your steak is properly stored in an air-tight option like a vacuum-sealed bag, that will help prevent freezer burn.

-If it isn’t, one of the best ways to prepare it is by wrapping the package tightly with aluminum foil so there aren’t any air gaps between the foil and the package.
+If you don’t have a vacuum sealer, one of the next best ways to prepare it is by wrapping the package tightly with aluminum foil so there aren’t any air gaps between the foil and the package.
 Then put the wrapped package in a gallon freezer bag if it will fit.
 If not, wrap the package with another layer of foil or with plastic wrap.
 This will prevent most instances of freezer burn.

 Quick Refresher: What Is Freezer Burn?